zikula/DynamicFormBundle/README.md

 This provides for inclusion of the dynamic properties of the form.
 So an application can just use one form type for adding the defined fields for a given data object form.
 The formType requires the `dynamicFieldsContainer` object.
 This object implements `Zikula\Bundle\DynamicFormPropertyBundle\DynamicPropertiesContainerInterface`.
-This can be your 'Container' object (the SurveyEntity above) or possibly another provider like a Respository.
-The object must provide a list of dynamic field specifications (as defined by the 'Wrapper' class - The QuestionEntity above).
+This can be your 'Container' object (the `Survey` above) or possibly another provider like a Repository.
+The object must provide a list of dynamic property specifications (as defined by the 'Wrapper' class - The `Question` above).
 This list can be optionally sorted or filtered as required.

 Example: